 Stanford is committed to providing information regarding on- and off-campus services and resources to all involved parties.
 The university has a comprehensive website dedicated to sexual violence awareness, prevention, and support at equity.stanford.edu/sexual-harassment-support.
+Additionally, wellness.stanford.edu provides links to on- and off-campus resources.
 The university will provide written notification to students and employees about counseling, health, mental health, advocacy, legal assistance, visa and immigration assistance, student financial aid assistance, and other services that are available to victims both on campus and in the community.
 Additionally, written notification of rights and options for reporting, including the option to notify or decline notification to law enforcement for the purposes of an investigation, shall be provided.